nasa/harmony-regridding-service/README.md

 The `tests/run_tests.sh` script will also generate a coverage report, rendered in HTML, and scan the code with `pylint`.

-Currently, the `unittest` suite is run automatically within Bamboo as part of a CI/CD pipeline.
-In future, this project will be migrated from Bitbucket to GitHub, at which point the CI/CD will be migrated to workflows that use GitHub Actions.
+The `unittest` suite is run automatically via GitHub Actions as part of a GitHub "workflow".
+These workflows are defined in the `.github/workflows` directory.

 ## pre-commit hooks: